matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

     "body": "> <@dan:example.org> Alice: Have you heard from Bob?\n\nNo, but I saw him with Charlie earlier.", "m.mentions": {
       "user_ids": [
-        // Include the sender of $initial_event.
+        // Include the sender of $initial_event (optional).
         "@dan:example.org",
-        // The users mentioned, minus yourself.
+        // The users mentioned, minus yourself (optional).
         "@bob:example.org",
         // New mentions, as normal.
         "@charlie:example.org"